On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Introduction

 In Subsection \ref{sub:secondEq}, we discuss solutions of the field equations of type II with non--zero right hand side where we choose the solutions for which the phase velocities are constant.

-In Subsection \ref{sub:phaseVelPhys}, we plot the numerically calculated phase velocities to determine their value in order to see which case $-$ and $+$ they correspond to: to the counter--propagating or co--propagating.
-According to this we were able to discuss the direction of propagation of the resulting nonlinear waves.
+In Subsection \ref{sub:phaseVelPhys}, we plot the numerically calculated phase velocities to determine their value in order to see which case $-$ and $+$ occurs.
+According to this we are able to discuss the direction of propagation of the resulting nonlinear waves.

-In Subsection \ref{sec:discussion} we summarize the properties of the solutions of the system of field equations, their direction of movement and phase velocities for the two possible cases, $-$ and $+$, corresponding to two orientations of the beams (counter--propagating and co--propagating).
-We discuss the contribution of the process in Born-Infeld to the cross--section of the photon--photon scattering process.
+In Subsection \ref{sec:discussion} we summarize the properties of the solutions, their direction of movement and phase velocities for the two possible cases, $-$ and $+$.

-We devote Section \ref{sec:discusExp} to the discussion of the experimental differentiation of Born--Infeld and Heisenberg--Euler theories.

 The main results of the paper are summarized in Section \ref{sec:conclusion}.
 The Appendices \ref{sec:CoefRadiation}, \ref{sec:Coef66}, \ref{sec:Coef23}, \ref{sec:Coef32} and \ref{sec:Coef44} contain the detailed coefficients of the linearization performed in the paper.